ietf-wg-acme/acme/draft-ietf-acme-acme.md

 should not clash with other services.
 For instance:

- * a host which functions as both an ACME and Web server may want to keep the root path "/" for an HTML "front page", and and place the ACME directory under path "/acme".
+ * a host which functions as both an ACME and Web server may want to keep the root path "/" for an HTML "front page", and place the ACME directory under path "/acme".

  * a host which only functions as an ACME server could place the directory